 Benefit in kind rates for zero-emission vehicles from April 2020

 Please note that the Government cut Benefit in Kind rates for zero-emission vehicles to zero for the 2020/21 tax year.
-This rate rises in subsequent years – to 1% (2021/22) and 2% (2022/23).
+This rate rises in subsequent years – to 1% (2021/22) and 2% (2022/23 and 2023/4).
 These new rates will apply retrospectively to qualifying vehicles which were registered before the 6th April 2020 implementation date.

 Company car tax calculators